rhagarty/jitserver-intro/README.md

 ### Any competing technologies?

-Currently, no other leading JVM vendors offer the JITServer provided by OpenJ9.
-But Azul does have a competing product that provides similar functionality - the product name is [Cloud Native Compiler](https://docs.azul.com/cloud_native_compiler/) (CNC).
-Note that the product is proprietary and requires a non-disclosure license to use.
+Currently, the only other product with a functionality somewhat similar to OpenJ9 JITServer is the [Cloud Native Compiler](https://docs.azul.com/cloud_native_compiler/) (CNC) from Azul.
+In contrast to OpenJ9 JITserver, CNC is a payed offering, uses proprietary code and requires a non-disclosure license to use.